Strawberry Allergy: Symptoms, Diagnosis, Treatment, and Prevention

 What should I avoid if allergic to strawberries?

-If you're allergic to strawberries, avoid not only the fruit itself but also any products containing strawberry in any form.
+If you're allergic to strawberries, avoid not only the fruit itself but also any products containing strawberries in any form.
 These include jams, juices, desserts, and certain cosmetics.
 Be vigilant with labels, as strawberries can also be found in unexpected items like salad dressings and sauces.

 Are strawberries associated with food intolerance?